tarsmachine/tarsmachine.github.io/index.md

 Solution:

-> Stage1: A search engine for network-powered knowledge
+> Stage1: A search engine for personal knowledge base

 > Stage2: A git-powered knowledge network